Home Contact Us

 Royal Bengal Tiger

-Royal Bengal Tiger or Bengal Tiger (Panthera tigris tigris) is one of the largest and most numerous of the tiger sub spices.
-Bengal tigers are mostly find in India, Nepal, Bangladesh, Bhutan, Burma and China.
-The Bengal tiger lives in a wide range of habitats, including the high-altitude, cold, coniferous Himalayan forests, grasslands, subtropical and tropical rainforests, scrub forests, wet and dry deciduous forests and mangroves.
+The Royal Bengal Tiger or the Bengal Tiger (Panthera tigris tigris) is known to be the largest and most powerful sub spices of the cat family.
+Bengal tigers are mostly found in India, Nepal, Bangladesh, Bhutan, Burma and China.
+This majestic creature lives in a wide range of habitats which include high-altitude regions, coniferous Himalayan forests, cold, grasslands, tropical and subtropical rainforests, scrub forests, dry and wet deciduous forests and mangroves.

 Kingdom: Animalia